zdy1988/vue-jstree/README.md

 # vue-jstree

-a tree plugin for vue2
+A tree plugin for vue2

 ![tree](./pic.png)